spmurrayzzz/gitTasks/README.md

 ### Show tasks
-Pass the `-d` or `--display` flag to the script.
+Pass the `-l` or `--list` flag to the script.
 The `-d` flag shows a concise task list with `task, line number, file path` and only displays uncompleted tasks.

-    $ python /path/to/gittasks.py [-d|--display]
+    $ python /path/to/gittasks.py [-l|--list]

 ### Show all tasks
 Pass the `-v|--verbose` flag to the script, along with the `-d` flag, to display all tasks, whether they are incomplete or not.
 If the task is completed, the date and time that it was completed on is displayed.
 Otherwise, the date the task was first added to the list is displayed.